-It’s a truly stunning location with a host of unique attractions.
 The heart and soul of Eden – and its history – is Twofold Bay.
 It was home to shore-based whaling stations and Old Tom, the legendary killer whale whose story can be learned at the Eden Killer Whale Museum or by taking the self guided Killer Whale Trail.
 Be sure to be in town 1st to 3rd November for this year's Eden Whale Festival.

-This still is a working port, so drive down in the early morning and watch ‘those who go down to the sea in ships’ bring home their catch.
-Chances are you will catch a glimpse of your dinner before it meets your plate!
+Eden is still is a working port, so drive down in the early morning to scenic Snug Cove and watch the boats bring home their catch.
+Chances are you will see your dinner before it meets your plate!
 You’ll probably never eat fresher.

 Nearby Nadgee Nature Reserve is one of a handful of truly natural world wilderness areas.
 If you have children with you, the National Parks and Wildlife Service offer a range of school holidays so they can learn to appreciate how special it is.